cathanderson/RHOBNB/README.md

 ### **Background** 🏞

-[RHOBNB](https://rhobnb.onrender.com/) is a *Real Housewives* themed full-stack clone of the property booking website Airbnb.
+[RHOBNB](https://rhobnb.onrender.com/) is a *Real Housewives* themed full-stack clone of the property booking website Airbnb 🏡.

 ***